 Policy Likely activities to result as a consequence of the proposal Likely effect if proposal is implemented Can likely significant effects be ruled out?
-(If not, then Appropriate Assessment is required) Fragmentation / severance Recreation pressure / urban edge effects Policy H13: Safeguarding Traveller sites None - this policy will not result in new development.
-None Yes Policy H14: Traveller site intensification None - this policy sets out development principles but will not itself result in new development.
+(If not, then Appropriate Assessment is required) Travelling Showpeople (68 additional pitches provided via policies H14 & H15; plus two allocated sites: H16,, H18) Changes in land use Physical damage / loss Fragmentation / severance Recreation pressure Policy H13: Safeguarding Traveller sites None - this policy will not result in new development.
+None Yes Policy H14: Authorised Traveller site intensification None - this policy sets out development principles but will not itself result in new development.
 None Yes Note that the development that could come forward in relation to this policy is assessed under Policy H12.
-Policy H15: New / expanded Traveller sites None - this policy sets out development principles but will not itself result in new development.
+Policy H15: Authorised new / expanded Traveller sites None - this policy sets out development principles but will not itself result in new development.
 None Yes Note that the development that could come forward in relation to this policy is assessed under Policy H12 (which defines the quantum of development).
 Proposals for new traveller sites, including expansion of the sites safeguarded in Policy H13, will be permitted within the settlement boundaries or through infilling, in accordance with Policy H4.
-Policy E1: General vibrant economy strategy None - this policy will not result in new development.
-None Yes Policy E2: Spatial distribution of economic growth Employment development Changes in vehicle traffic Air pollution No Note that this policy defines the locations in which economic development can take place, at 7 site